hueyy/lacuna-db/README.md

 Make sure you have [Babashka]((https://github.com/babashka/babashka)), [Python](https://www.python.org/), and [Poetry](https://github.com/babashka/babashka) installed.

-Install the Poetry dependencies by running `poetry install`.
+Install the Poetry dependencies by running `poetry install --no-root`.

 This project uses various CLI utilities, which you will need to install to run the input scripts: